intelligence38000/android-docs/src/pages/maps/overview/offline.md

 ## Automatic tile updates

 The Maps SDK downloads tiles when any connection is available, including over regular mobile data (2G, 3G, 4G, etc.).
-Because only individual highly-optimized tiles download, there's no risk of the user incurring an unexpected 100MB download just by opening the map in a region that's already downloaded.
-That is, of course, unless the user is browsing 100MB worth of tiles.
+Because only individual highly-optimized tiles download, there's no risk of the user incurring an unexpected 100 MB download by opening the map in a region that's already downloaded.
+Unless the user is browsing 100 MB worth of tiles.

 When the SDK automatically updates offline map tiles, the offline region is not re-download from scratch.
 The offline tile update process is the same process as with regular map tiles: The map tile's only downloaded if there's a new version of that tile.